conordickinson/simply-immutable/README.md

 ## deleteImmutable
 Removes target field.

+## incrementImmutable
+Adds to an existing numeric value.
+If the target value is not a number then it is treated as 0.
+`obj = incrementImmutable(obj, ['foo', 'count'], 1);`

+## arrayPushImmutable
+Adds new values to the end of an array.
+If the target is not an array then it will be replaced by a new array with only the new values in it.
+`obj = arrayPushImmutable(obj, ['foo', 'vals'], 'newVal1', 'newVal2');`

+## arrayConcatImmutable
+Adds an array of new values to the end of an array.
+If the target is not an array then it will be replaced by a new array with only the new values in it.
+`obj = arrayConcatImmutable(obj, ['foo', 'vals'], ['newVal1', 'newVal2']);`

+## arraySpliceImmutable
+Works just like Array.splice().
+If the target is not an array then it will be replaced by a new array with only the new values in it.
+This function is much preferable to replaceImmutable for arrays when the change operations are known, because replaceImmutable diffs by array index so a deleted or inserted value will break diffing. arraySpliceImmutable does not have this problem.
+`obj = arraySpliceImmutable(obj, ['foo', 'vals'], 3, 1, 'insertedVal');`

 ## diffImmutable
 Given two objects/arrays, generates a diff that can be applied to the second parameter (using applyDiffImmutable) to get the first parameter.